 In state Rules of Professional Conduct, broad-brush, “counter-advertising” disclosure requirements 10 and those mandates that are so rigid as to prevent the use of certain communications media are particularly suspect.
-In fact, a recent Fifth Circuit case struck down disclosure requirements in Louisiana’s Rules of Professional Conduct on precisely these grounds.
+In fact, the Fifth Circuit struck down disclosure requirements in Louisiana’s Rules of Professional Conduct on precisely these grounds.
 The court in that case found unduly burdensome the fact that the disclosure requirements “effectively rule out the ability of Louisiana lawyers to employ short advertisements of any kind.”
 11

 But Don’t Count on Lower Courts to Get This Right

 Sadly, the first part of this nuance may be lost on some courts.
 A number of lower court decisions gloss over the fact that the “rational basis” standard is only supposed to come into play if the disclosure is modifying inherently deceptive speech or dealing in basic facts.
 While this lower standard should not be applied to any-and-all disclosure requirements, that’s exactly what some courts have done.

 A prime example of a court explicitly making this mistake in the attorney advertising context is Dwyer v.
 Cappell, 12 decided in June, 2013.
 Dwyer involved the practice of lawyers taking quotes from judicial orders and using them in their advertising.
 This sounds unusual, but context is important.
 These orders were in fee applications brought by the attorneys in question; in such orders it is not at all unusual for the judge to use complimentary language in explaining why the fee award is justified.